pybamm-team/PyBaMM/docs/source/user_guide/installation/index.rst

 PyBaMM has a number of optional dependencies for different functionalities.
 If the optional dependency is not installed, PyBaMM will raise an ImportError when the method requiring that dependency is called.

-If you are using ``pip``, optional PyBaMM dependencies can be installed or managed in a file (e.g. requirements.txt, setup.py, or pyproject.toml) as optional extras (e.g.,``pybamm[dev,plot]``).
+If you are using ``pip``, optional PyBaMM dependencies can be installed or managed in a file (e.g., setup.py, or pyproject.toml) as optional extras (e.g.,``pybamm[dev,plot]``).
 All optional dependencies can be installed with ``pybamm[all]``, and specific sets of dependencies are listed in the sections below.